 Have you recently finished a piece of colored pencil artwork that you’re really pleased with?
-Now is your opportunity to share that work with the world in the Colored Pencil Tutorials reader gallery.
+Now is your opportunity to share that work with the world in the CP Magic!
+Reader Gallery.

 You may also be chosen to share your work with the readers of CP Magic! magazine in the CP Magic!
 Reader Gallery.

-Entries are open from the tenth of each month through the 15th, so now’s the time to submit!
+Entries are open from the eighth of each month through the 15th, so now’s the time to submit!

 The CP Magic!
 Reader Gallery Rules